danurbanowicz/danurbanowicz/README.md

 # Hi, I'm Dan

-### A front-end web developer interested in static site generators and web performance
+## I'm a front-end web developer interested in static site generators and web performance

 ⚡ Newsflash ⚡
 _I'm looking for a full-time position (remote) and would love to work on something Jamstack related.
 Please reach out at dan.urbanowicz@gmail.com_